At Global Schistosomiasis Alliance (“We”) are committed to protecting and respecting your privacy.

 For the purpose of the Data Protection Act 1998 (the Act), the data controller is Global Schistosomiasis Alliance.

-No personal data collected by us through this website is sold or released to anyone about visitors to this site without prior consent.
+No personal data about visitors to this site collected by us is sold or released to anyone without prior consent.
 In other words, no information is released to anyone unless you have given permission first.

 THE INFORMATION WE MAY COLLECT FROM YOU

 We may collect and process the following data from you during your visit to the website:

 • Personal data that you provide by filing in forms on this website, including personal data provided at the time of registering for the newsletter – first name, last name, email, organisation, and country;

 • Personal data you provide when reporting a problem with this website or requesting technical support;

 • Personal data you provide to us if you contact Global Schistosomiasis Alliance for any other reason;